Edificio Limatambo

-The Limatambo Building (Edificio Limatambo), also known as the Seoane Building (Edificio Seoane), was a building in Lince District, Lima.
+The Limatambo Building (Edificio Limatambo), also known as the Seoane Building (Edificio Seoane), was a building in San Isidro District, Lima.
 The building was known for its billboards, most of which promoted the Coca-Cola Company.

 It was demolished in 2013 to make way for the planned Rímac Tower (Torre Rímac) on its former site.
 The building was promoted as the country's first skyscraper, but was never built.

 History

 The building was built in the 1950s, was built between 1953 and 1954 at the intersection of Javier Prado and Paseo de la República avenues, near what was then the Limatambo International Airport.
 The project was signed by the Peruvian architect Enrique Seoane Ros, commissioned by the Brescia family.
 One of its first billboards promoted Panagra, which operated in the aforementioned airport.

 The most well-known billboards of the building were those of the Coca-Cola Company, which illuminated the building at nighttime, and led to it also being nicknamed the "Coca-Cola Building" by locals.